-But this New year’s Eve, I’m more than ever convinced that the best way to find love is to pursue the things you love in the hopes of attracting someone who also loves them.
+I’m convinced that the best way to find love is to pursue the things you love in the hopes of attracting someone who also loves them.

 - If you love to eat healthy food, blog about it, share your posts on social media, get outside, and exercise.

 - If you care about animals, volunteer at an animal shelter, or share your views online.